SAP-archive/hana-python-securestore/README.md

 - The Secure Store functions are implmented in a SAP HANA Database instance and the sample application must be deployed into a space where a HANA instance is available.

 - The target deploy environment must have Python runtime 3.6.5 installed(or adjust python/runtime.txt).
-Verify with the following.
+Verify with the following using the XSA command-line-interface tool.

 ```
 xs runtimes